kylebueche/kylebueche.github.io/projects/ray-tracer-cpp.md

 # Final Thoughs

 <div style="max-width:700px;">
-I loved doing this project, and I'll be revisiting it soon to expand it with the material from Ray Tracing: The Next Week.
-I learned a lot about graphics engine design, and I hope to flesh this engine out into an awesome personal renderer.
-One thing I want to do independently of the books is rendering to binary image formats, rendering videos with keyframes, and importing 3d objects.
+  I loved doing this project, and I'll be revisiting it soon to expand it with the next books.
+  I learned a lot about renderer design, and I hope to flesh this engine out into an awesome personal renderer.

+  If I were to expand this right now, I would want to:
+  - Render to binary image formats
+  - Be able to render videos using keyframes and interpolation
+  - Import custom 3d objects and materials

   These things may require the use of additional libraries, but if possible I'd prefer to implement them myself.

   This project was seriously so much fun, and digging deep into the math to answer why the authors did what they did was a great learning experience.
 I can't recommend it enough.
 </div>